 4. Test the installation package

-It is wise to test if the package is correctly connecting to your SQL Server before giving it to your customers.
+It is advisable to test the package's proper connection to the SQL Server prior to distributing it to your customers.

 Note The Test SQL Connection How To article shows the steps needed to take in order to test your SQL connection.

-Once the installation package is running navigate to the "SQL Database" dialog and enter the following information:
+After running the installation package, browse to the "SQL Database" window and enter the following information:

 • Server

 • The name of the SQL Server.
-If the server is hosted on the local machine use (local) otherwise use the following format: Computer-name\Server-name.
+Use the Computer-name format to specify a default instance, or (local) when the server is hosted on the local machine, otherwise for a named instance use the following format: Computer-name\Instance-name.

 • Port